-We need lead time because of the Orientation start date of May 2, 2023, and the shipping time of course kits.
+We need lead time for shipping the course materials to you, as the Orientation start date is February 13, 2024.
 We will be as flexible as we can – and we know life happens:

-- For teams enrolled, substitutions of participants are possible up to 2 weeks before course Orientation on May 2, 2023.
-Please get in touch with us immediately regarding any changes in participants: firstname.lastname@example.org
+- For teams enrolled, substitutions of participants are possible up to 2 weeks, by January 30, before course Orientation on February 13, 2024.
+Please get in touch with us immediately regarding any changes in participants: email@example.com

 - For individual and team registrations, the course resource pack is non-refundable (the value of the books and materials list price is $125.00).
 The discounted workshop cost is $85.00).